marmelab/react-admin/UPGRADE.md

 + export default withStyles(styles)(UserList);
 ```

-Yes, it's way longer to write and it's a pain, but that's material-ui's choice of CSS-in-JS implementation - and there is nothing the react-admin team can do about it.
-If this is a consolation, we suffered to upgrade our own apps to JSS, too.

 In addition to `elStyle`, Field and Input components used to support a `style` prop to override the styles of the *container element* (the `<td>` in a datagrid).
 This prop is no longer supported in react-admin.
 Instead, the `Datagrid` component will check if its children have a `headerClassName` and `cellClassName` props.
 If they do, it will apply those classes to the table header and cells respectively.

 ```diff